Redirected aggression is when your cat is frightened or upset about something and then takes it out on an innocent party.

 Keep the cats separate for a period of time, which could be days.

-Keep litter boxes and food dishes in the separate rooms with the cats.
+Keep litter boxes and food dishes in separate rooms with the cats.
 Slowly reintroduce them to each other when they are calm.

 Try giving treats to both under a door.
 Play with a toy under a door where they are in opposite rooms.
 Don’t rush it.